 What is a CT Scan?

 The full form of CT Scan is Computed Tomography Scan.
-It is also known as CAT Scan (Computed Axial Tomography).
+It is also known as a CAT Scan (Computed Axial Tomography).
 CAT scan helps to visualize the internal organs with the help of X-ray beams.
-CT Scan provides detailed image of the body parts compared to the normal X Ray scan.
+CT Scan provides a detailed image of the body parts compared to the normal X Ray scan.
 It can be done on any part of the body.
-Your doctor may use the report of CT scan for different studies.
+Your doctor may use the report of the CT scan for different studies.

-NCCT & CECT
+NCCT & CECT Scan

-The CT scan can either be a contrast enhanced CT scan (CECT) or non-contrast CT scan (NCCT).
+The CT scan can either be a contrast-enhanced CT scan (CECT) or non-contrast CT scan (NCCT).

-In case of CECT, a contrast dye is injected into the body, to get a detailed image of the body parts.
+In the case of CECT, a contrast dye is injected into the body, to get a detailed image of the body parts.
 The contrast dye blocks the beams of X-ray and appears white in the scan.
 The contrast CT scan is generally done to visualize the blood vessels or intestines.
 In case of NCCT Scan, no special dye is used to visualize the body parts.
 It is a normal CT scan.